harshjaiswalprgm/RockPaperScissorGame/README.md

 ## Overview

-This is a simple implementation of the classic Rock, Paper, Scissors game in [programming language].
+This is a simple implementation of the classic Rock, Paper, Scissors game in c++.
 It allows users to play the game against the computer, making selections of either rock, paper, or scissors.

 ## Features